-The Company has classified accounts payables and accrued liabilities, promissory notes payable and long-term debt as other financial liabilities.
+The Company has classified accounts payables and accrued liabilities, promissory notes payable, contingent consideration and capital lease obligations as other financial liabilities.

 iii.
 Derecognition

 A financial liability is derecognized when the obligation under the liability is discharged, cancelled, or expired.